CircleCI-Public/config-preview-sdk/docs/executors.md

 ## Overriding keys when invoking an executor
 When invoking an executor in a `job` any keys in the job itself will override those of the executor invoked.
 For instance, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.

 There is **one exception** to this rule: `environment` variable maps are additive.
 If an `executor` has one of the same `environment` variables as the `job`, the `job`'s value will win.
-For example, if you had the following orb configuration:
+For example, if you had the following configuration:

 ```
 executors: